-30 Ways to Eat More But Weigh Less
+30 Ways to Eat More And Weigh Less

 I came home to find my roommate, Rachel, sitting motionless at the kitchen table.
 It didn't take long to realize why she looked so miserable.
 Her usual plate of meat and veggies was replaced with a small bottle of murky green juice.
-She was trying to lose weight—again.
+She was trying to figure out how to lose weight—again.

 I knew exactly where Rachel was coming from.
-Many of us think the only way we can lose weight is either by employing these week-long cleanses or absurdly calorie-restrictive diets.
+Many of us don't really know how to lose weight and think the only way we can is either by employing these week-long cleanses or absurdly calorie-restrictive diets.
 And while these tactics offer short-term fixes, they rarely result in lasting success.
 In fact, if you're too restrictive, you'll not only slow down your metabolism, but you're also likely to become so fed up (and hungry) that you'll throw in the towel—or worse, binge on an entire carton of ice cream in a single sitting.

 So what did I tell Rachel?
 "Fill up your plate and embrace eating!"

 Sound too good to be true?
 Okay, there is one catch.
-Filling your plate with chips and cookies isn't going to cut the belly fat.
+Filling your plate with chips and cookies isn't going to cut the belly fat and is not how to lose weight.
 But when you load up your plate with the right kinds of foods that keep you satiated throughout the day, you'll start to kick those pesky pounds to the curb.
 Losing weight should focus less on what you can't eat and more on which nutrient-dense foods you can eat.
 Following the tips below will ensure that you can sit down to a plate filled with slimming, delicious food that won't leave you wanting more.
 And while we're on the topic, find out the 20 Reasons Why You're Always Hungry, too!

 This nutritionist-recommended strategy is a simple one.
 Before you reach for the fried chicken, load up your plate with healthy, low-cal foods (like veggies).
 That way, you won't have as much room for those calorie-dense options.
 Follow this plan and you'll be eating more of the fiber-filled healthy foods that curb those post-dinner hunger pangs you're used to after eating a nutrient-lacking meal.

-No, this isn't a tip for styling your hair—we're talking about snacking on air-popped popcorn.
+No, this isn't a tip for styling your hair—we're talking about snacking on air-popped popcorn and learning how to lose weight!
 A recent study found that dieters reported feeling more satisfied after eating six (yes, six!) cups of popcorn than they did after munching on one measly cup of potato chips.
 Sure, it makes sense that you'd feel fuller eating five more cups of something, but here's the kicker: those six cups of popcorn totaled 33 percent fewer calories than the chips!
 Since popcorn is so low-cal, you can down a much larger serving while still saving calories.

 It's probably not the first time you've heard us say it—and it certainly won't be the last—but often times, we mistake thirst as hunger because the same part of our brain controls both functions and sometimes it gets confused.
 Sure, you can drink some detox water, but you can also kill two birds with one stone by snacking on a hydrating food like watermelon, cucumber, strawberries, or cantaloupe.
 The water will help you stay hydrated, and the combo of H2O and fiber will also fill your tummy up and keep you full.
 And did we mention they're also low in calories?
 Get munching!